Density-Informed Pseudo-Counts for Calibrated Evidential Deep Learning: Discussion

-To address this, we introduced DIP-EDL, which decouples class prediction from uncertainty by scaling pseudo-counts with marginal covariate density.
-This model allows distributional awareness and asymptotic consistency.
-Theoretically, we proved that DIP-EDL satisfies asymptotic concentration, gauranteeing the posterior converges to the true conditional distribution.
-Empirically, we show DIP-EDL outperformed established baselines (EDL, R-EDL, DAEDL, PostNet) in ID calibration and OOD detection on MNIST and CIFAR-10.
+We provided a principled statistical interpretation of EDL as amortized VI in a hierarchical Bayesian model, clarifying the regularization parameter's role and exposing its fundamental limitation.
+Particularly, EDL is unable to faithfully quantify uncertainty, leading to overconfidence on ID and OOD data.
+To address this, we introduced DIP-EDL, which decouples class prediction from uncertainty by scaling pseudo-counts with marginal covariate density, thus enabling distributional awareness.
+Theoretically, DIP-EDL achieves asymptotic concentration of the posterior to the true conditional distribution.
+Empirically, it outperforms established baselines (EDL, R-EDL, Re-EDL, DAEDL, PostNet, MC Dropout) in ID calibration and OOD detection on MNIST, CIFAR-10, and LAMOST.